Skip to Main Content

 Pollak Library

-U.S. Census Bureau SealThe federal Decennial Census has been conducted every 10 years since 1790.
+A page from the 1790 U.S. census.
+Public domain image from Wikimedia CommonsThe federal Decennial Census has been conducted every 10 years since 1790.
 It is mandated by Article I, Section 2 of the U.S. Constitution, and is supposed to count every person living in the United States.

-• Access to the original census manuscript records is governed by a 72 year privacy rule.
+• Public access to the original census manuscript records is governed by a 72 year privacy rule.

 Evolution of U.S. Census Questions.